 \section{Mixing between the states}

 In most cases, identifying states via overlaps with specific interpolators is clean.
-Exceptions do not strictly appear in cases where both states have similar energies.
+Exceptions do not necessarily appear in cases where both states have similar energies.
 For example, one would expect to encounter mixing between $D(1)\bar{D}^*(1)$ and $J/\psi(3)\pi(3)$ in $T_1^{+-}$, $N_L=32$, but there is none.
-A physically important example featuring relatively mixed states is presented in the left-hand side plots in Fig.~\ref{fig:Zmix}, which exhibits an admixture of $D(1)\bar{D}^*(1)$ s-wave and $J/\psi(2)\pi(2)$ s-wave ($T_1^{+-}$, $N_L=24$).
+A physically important example featuring relatively mixed states is presented in the left-hand side plots in Fig.~\ref{fig:Zmix}, which exhibits an admixture of $D(1)\bar{D}^*(1)$ s wave and $J/\psi(2)\pi(2)$ s wave ($T_1^{+-}$, $N_L=24$).
 Energies from two different identifications are shown in the right pane, and they agree within the uncertainties.
 Similarly, the two interpolators $D(1)\bar{D}^*(0)$ and $J/\psi(1)\pi(2)$ mix in two states of the irrep $A_2^{-}$ ($N_L=24$).
 These examples suggest that the interaction between $J/\psi\pi$ and $D\bar{D}^*$ could be significant in understanding experimental $Z_c(3900)$ peaks.